-The UT Arlington Library's periodical holdings include sixty three newspapers published in the United States and Mexico during the mid to late 1840s.
-These include daily newspapers in major urban centers, such El Siglo Diez y Nueve and Diario del Gobierno; the Niles National Register and the New York Herald; illustrated "mammoth" weeklies popular in the United States during this period; and newspapers published during the conflict by the U.S. army, such as the American Star, which was published tri-weekly in English and Spanish during the occupation of Mexico City.
+The UT Arlington Library's periodical holdings include sixty-three newspapers published in the United States and Mexico during the mid to late 1840s.
+These include daily newspapers in major urban centers, such as El Siglo Diez y Nueve and Diario del Gobierno; the Niles National Register and the New York Herald; illustrated "mammoth" weeklies popular in the United States during this period; and newspapers published during the conflict by the U.S. army, such as the American Star, which was published tri-weekly in English and Spanish during the occupation of Mexico City.

 Addresses, Sermons and Memorials

 The collections include approximately 70 public addresses from private citizens relating to the war, including numerous antiwar sermons delivered by Congregational ministers in the Northeast.